Petrosz007/msc-thesis/chapters/examples.typ

 M32 is the IN as explained previously.

-M33, M35, and M37 are ON points.
+M33 and M35 are ON points.
 My GPT merges treats service as $[15, 30)$ and age as $[18, 45)$.
 When generating ON points age will have 18 and 44, service will have 15 and 29.
-My GPT takes the Cartesian product of these, that's why M34, M35, and M37 appeared, in addition to M36 which is in the book as B34.
+My GPT takes the Cartesian product of these, that's why M34 and M35 appeared, in addition to M36 which is in the book as B34.

+M37 is the ININ of the intervals.
+The books says, that the ON points are also IN points, that's why there are no explicit IN intervals.
+As discussed previously, my GPT generates both IN and ININ points, so this ININ appeared.
+Which is not a problem, as it is a valid test case.

-#pagebreak()
+// #pagebreak()
+\

 *R1-3: IF age ≥ 45 AND service < 30 AND age < 60 THEN...*